abhishekrajan917/test-theme/README.md

 Your PR can include an explanation for anything that might need some extra clarity.

 The test is designed to be straightforward and open to interpretation, but please submit this test latest by friday.
 We're hoping that by providing the base theme and Shopify dev store access you'll have everything you need to do the test with minimal setup.
-We're not looking for perfection, we're looking for knowledge and problem solving skills.
+We're looking for perfection, knowledge and problem solving skills.

 If you have any questions please feel free to reach out to me Abhishek Rajan a.rajan@transformertable.com